TrentSlaton/roadmaster/content/week4.md

 #### Things to remember

-1. Pull straight and turn late.
+* Pull straight and turn late.
-1. Always watch your tandems in your mirrors.
+* Always watch your tandems in your mirrors.
 You do not know when to start turning unless you're watching your tandems meet the point where the turn starts.
-1. Whether turning left or right, if there are multiple turn lanes, always use the outside lane. (rightmost left turn lane for a left turn, leftmost turn lane for a right turn).
+* Whether turning left or right, if there are multiple turn lanes, always use the outside lane. (rightmost left turn lane for a left turn, leftmost turn lane for a right turn).
-1. Always finish in the right lane after a turn.
+* Always finish in the right lane after a turn.
 The exception to this is when there are multiple turn lanes for a right turn.
-1. When turning on to things like a freeway on ramp, you will probably have to cross over the paint ahead of you so that your trailer tracks properly.
+* When turning on to things like a freeway on ramp, you will probably have to cross over the paint ahead of you so that your trailer tracks properly.
-1. Because of offtracking, you must hug the outside of the curve with your truck and watch your tandems in your mirror so your trailer does not drift into another lane or off the road.
+* Because of offtracking, you must hug the outside of the curve with your truck and watch your tandems in your mirror so your trailer does not drift into another lane or off the road.

-#### Commentary

-TODO

 ### Hazards